Deputy Dean for Scientific Affairs, Clinical Departments

 Yale core research facilities offer investigators access to state-of-the-art scientific instrumentation and experts to keep Yale’s scientific research at the cutting edge and offer resources beyond the scope of individual labs.

-A listing of Core Research Facilities is available on the University's Research website.
+A listing of Core Research Facilities is available on the University's Research website and additional information is available.
 Highly trained teams may provide training and assistance with use of instrumentation, as well as aid in experimental design.

 Specific Types of Research